 You can download a copy of the URNCST Journal conference abstract book template here.
 Please do not alter the formatting or fonts that have been provided, as they have been specifically adjusted to expedite the typesetting process.
+To ensure that your submissions comply with URNCST Journal formatting, please download either the structured or unstructured abstract template and upload it directly to your website.
+Note: If you are unable to download the files, please re-try using the Firefox browser.

 All conference abstract books must be submitted online by one of the authors of the book, and should not be submitted by anyone on their behalf.
 The submitting author (likely the primary conference planner) takes full responsibility for the conference abstract book during submission.